-https://fathermuller.edu.in/medical-college/images/FMMC-AQAR-2019-20.pdf

-5.5.
-Has the medical school or institution implemented strategies to encourage and provide environmentally-friendly transportation options for students and reduce the environmental impact of commuting?

-2 Yes, the medical school or institution has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public transport, environmentally-friendly transportation options such as safe active transport, public transport, or carpooling and these options are well-utilised by students.
+https://fathermuller.edu.in/medical-college/images/FMMC-AQAR-2019-20.pdf 5.5.
+Has the institution implemented strategies to encourage and provide environmentally-friendly transportation options for students and reduce the environmental impact of commuting?
+Yes, the institution has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public transport, or carpooling and these options are well-utilised by students.
 Alternatively, the campus location is not amenable to unsustainable forms of transportation by default.

-- The medical school or institution has implemented some strategies to provide environmentally-friendly transportation options, but the options are unsatisfactorily accessible or advertised. - 0 The medical school or institution has not implemented strategies to encourage and provide environmentally-friendly transportation options.
+(2 points) The institution has implemented some strategies to provide environmentally-friendly transportation options, but the options are unsatisfactorily accessible or advertised.
+(1 point) The institution has not implemented strategies to encourage and provide environmentally-friendly transportation options.
+(0 points) Score Assigned: